by: david-james

 UK

-United Kingdom is a statutory and geopolitical expression built by Acts of Parliament; it is not a place, it is a body politic; it is imaginary, it does not exist;
+United Kingdom is a statutory and geopolitical expression built by Acts of Parliament; it is not a place, it is a 'body politic'; it is imaginary, an invention, it does not exist;

 premise: